-F.(1) Parental, Professional Educator, and Community Involvement in Governance Plan Rating Expectations □Meets A complete response must ■ Identify school operation and governance structures that will provide the following: ○ A meaningful opportunity for parental input and participation ○ A meaningful opportunity for professional educator input and □Approaches participation □Does Not Meet ENTER INDEPENDE NT REVIEW TEAM COMMENTS HERE:
+F.(1) Parental, Professional Educator, and Community Involvement in Governance Plan Rating Expectations □Meets A complete response must ■ Identify school operation and governance structures that will provide the following: ○ A meaningful opportunity for parental input and participation ○ A meaningful opportunity for professional educator input and □Approaches participation A meaningful opportunity for community input and participation; Describe how the structures will facilitate parental involvement that will help advance the proposed school's mission; Explain the role of the Equity Council in the governance and operation of the proposed school; Include assurances that the school understands it may not require family or parental support or involvement as grounds for accepting, not accepting, enrolling, dis-enrolling, or otherwise differentiating treatment of a student; and If the school plans to offer opportunities for parent support, explain the process of opting out for parents who are unwilling or unable to meet the proposed school's support opportunities. □ Does Not Meet ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

-F.(2) Plan for Processing Concerns and Complaints Rating Expectations □Meets A complete response must Identify a grievance process to receive and process concerns and complaints from the community, parents and families, and students that includes action □Approaches steps, timelines, and responsible parties; Include a final step in the process that provides the grievant a meaningful opportunity to be heard by, and receive a response from, the governing body; if they are unable to obtain resolution from the head administrator; Describe how the process is transparent, fair, accessible to the community, and ensure a timely and meaningful response; and describe how the school will provide assurances that the school will additionally meet the specific legal requirements of the McKinney Vento and special education grievance processes. □Does Not Meet ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:
+F.(2) Plan for Processing Concerns and Complaints Rating Expectations □Meets A complete response must Identify a grievance process to receive and process concerns and complaints from the community, parents and families, and students that includes action steps, timelines, and responsible parties; □Approaches Include a final step in the process that provides the grievant a meaningful opportunity to be heard by, and receive a response from, the governing body; if they are unable to obtain resolution from the head administrator; Describe how the process is transparent, fair, accessible to the community, and ensure a timely and meaningful response; and describe how the school will provide assurances that the school will additionally meet the specific legal requirements of the McKinney Vento and special education grievance processes. □Does Not Meet ENTER INDEPENDE NT REVIEW TEAM COMMENTS HERE: